 Individuals with this condition will require antibiotics when they have dental procedures throughout life because mouth bacteria can be released into the blood stream and set up an infection in the heart (endocarditis) when there is an abnormality in a heart wall or vessel.

-Our program has been tracking ebstein anomaly among live births in select counties since 2005 and gradually expanding statewide.
+Our program has been tracking Ebstein's anomaly among live births in select counties since 2005 and have expanded statewide.

-- Using data from births to Hennepin and Ramsey county residents between 2007-2011, we found that fewer than 1 baby was born with ebstein anomaly per 10,000 births.
+- Using data from births to Hennepin and Ramsey county residents between 2012-2016, we found that fewer than 1 baby was born with Ebstein anomaly per 10,000 births.

-- Using this data, we estimate about 4 babies are born with ebstein anomaly every year in Minnesota.
+- Using this data, we estimate about 3 babies are born with Ebstein's anomaly every year in Minnesota.